 In complicated cases, with numerous postholes, this type of analysis [phosphate analysis of feature fills] may be used to control whether or not they belong to the same construction.
 One can also functionally identify different parts of houses, i.e. determine where living space and byre were located, and also determine how the latter was organised [author's translation].

-Since the selection of sampling techniques for functional analyses is a very important issue for archaeologists in the field, there is obviously a need to compare and evaluate the applicability of both sampling strategies under the specific conditions of south Scandinavian settlement archaeology.
+Clearly, there is need to compare and evaluate the applicability of both sampling strategies under the specific conditions of south Scandinavian settlement archaeology.